Our annual MS Education Evening is taking place on Thursday 30 July, and we warmly invite you to join us

 The presentations will be followed by a light supper

-We would appreciate a donation towards the evening; there will be collection pots at the venue
+We would appreciate a donation towards the evening; there will be collection pots and at the venue

-Please RSVP by 2/10/23, phone 027 428 7417 or email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or This email address is being protected from spambots.
+Please RSVP by Thursday 23 July - phone 027 428 7417 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 All MS Waikato staff are vaccinated.